- Associate Professor

 Current Research Projects

-- Ongoing excavations at Ferryland, Newfoundland focussing on George Calvert's colony of Avalon (1621) and the subsequent plantation established by Sir David Kirke in 1638.
+My current research invloves ongoing excavations at Ferryland, Newfoundland, which focuses on George Calvert's colony of Avalon (1621) and the subsequent plantation established by Sir David Kirke in 1638.
 Visit www.colonyofavalon.ca for more details.

 Graduate and Honours' Students